-A weekend escape to South West Sydney offers the chance to learn about sustainable lifestyles, to meet the growers, and to reconnect with where food comes from.
-Our unique and personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farmers, butcheries, a fresh produce market, and orchards.
+A weekend visit to South West Sydney gives you the chance to learn about sustainable lifestyles, to meet the growers, and to connect with where your food comes from.
+Our personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farmers, butcheries, a fresh produce market, and orchards.
 On the fully escorted tour you get to sample local produce, enjoy a farm tour, as well as a cooking demo by ‘the farmer’s wife’ at one of our stops.
 More information can be seen here, but if you prefer to navigate your own way we’ve made a few suggestions below.

-A must visit is the Camden Fresh Produce Market which is held each week on Camden Town Farm.
+Another favourite with the locals is the Camden Fresh Produce Market which is held each week at Camden Town Farm.
 It’s the only genuine farmers market in NSW operating on a working farm.
 Every Saturday morning, between 7am and 12pm, up to 30 stall holders gather on the flood plains.
-They sell everything from artisan breads, cakes and cheeses, to olive oils, open-range meats and organic produce, as well as candles, cider, and honey.
+They sell everything from artisan breads, pies, cakes and cheeses, to olive oils, dips, eggs, open-range meats and organic produce, as well as plants, ciders, and honey.

 The number of markets operating across the Macarthur region is growing rapidly and each offers something different for you to explore.
 Cobbitty Village market is a true country experience and has been operating for over 30 years.
 Similar to other markets in the region, they are not on every week so you need to time your visit.
 Picton Market is another country experience worth checking out if you are in the Wollondilly area.